SpawW/zabbix-extras/README.md

 - Estimated costs of storage with the items listed
 - Interrelationships between events (temporal analysis of possible causes and effects)
 - Customization of the logo for the application based on image registered in Zabbix logo (facilitates customization by companies).
+- Customization of map tile, border and background (colors, visibility)
 - Menus derived from the database (useful for adding your own menus to Zabbix)
 - Support for literal values ​​in graphs (without using scales)